08Aristodemus24/thesis-writing-1/readme.md

 ## artifact detection and correction:
 * <s>clone and review repo of Taylor et al.</s>
+* <s>how to segment signals into 0.5s and 5s epochs/windows</s>
 * detect and correct the artifacts using LSTM-SVM and Llanes-Jurado et al. correction pipeline
 * find dataset about stress detection with raw eda signals
+* find out what BioVid and PainMoinit dataset from gouverneur et al. (2023) to trace the code they wrote
-* find out how autoregressive feature extraction from Hossain et al. works
+* review repo of gouverneur et al. (2023) since it details how autoregressive feature extraction, VFCDM from Hossain et al. (2022) works
-* <s>how to segment signals into 0.5s and 5s epochs/windows</s>
-*
+* review repo of gouverneur et al. (2023) to learn how cvxEDA works

 ## SVM mechanism
 * I need to learn how SVM can be implemented in tensorflow